2019 German Darts Grand Prix

 The 2019 German Darts Grand Prix was the third of thirteen PDC European Tour events on the 2019 PDC Pro Tour.
-The tournament took place at Kulturhalle Zenith, Munich, Germany, from 20–22 April 2019.
+The tournament took place at Kulturhalle Zenith, Munich, Germany, from 20 to 22 April 2019.
 It featured a field of 48 players and £140,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen was the defending champion after defeating Peter Wright 8–5 in the final of the 2018 tournament, and he defended his title by beating Simon Whitlock 8–3 in the final, which was his 30th European Tour title since its inception in 2012.

 Prize money

 This is how the prize money is divided: